Actors

 Introduction

-Alan Alda is an American actor, director, screenwriter, and author who is best known for his role as Captain Benjamin Franklin “Hawkeye” Pierce in the television series MAS*H.
+Alda is best known for his role as Captain Benjamin Franklin “Hawkeye” Pierce in the television series M*A*S*H.

-- Alda began his acting career in the late 1950s with performances in Broadway, Off-Broadway, and community theater.
+- Alda began his acting career in the late 1950s with performances on Broadway, Off-Broadway, and community theater.

 - In 1966, he starred in the musical “The Apple Tree” on Broadway.